Eduardo Marturet: Biography

 In 2006, he received a Latin Grammy nomination for "Encantamento" in the category of Best Classical Album conducting the Berliner Symphoniker.

-Since 2006 he has been the Music Director and Conductor of the Miami Symphony Orchestra, during his 15-year tenure Maestro Marturet has taken MISO into the world-class professional symphony of Miami developing a unique classical-crossover repertoire in alliance with great producers such as Emilio Estefan, Rudy Perez and Burt Bacharach.
+Since 2006 he has been the music director and conductor of the Miami Symphony Orchestra; during his tenure he developed a classical-crossover repertoire in collaboration with producers including Emilio Estefan, Rudy Perez and Burt Bacharach.

 In October 2012, he was named one of the “100 most influential latinos in Miami”.
 The ceremony was performed by Fusionarte Association, Pan-American Foundation and Televisa publishing.
 This same year, in March, the flag of the United States was flown over the U.S. Capitol in honor of Eduardo Marturet, who received the Medal of Merit of the U.S. Congress in recognition for his outstanding and invaluable service to the community.

-More recently, in 2019, was included into the Genius 100 Visions Group, “an active and engaged community of 100 exceptionally imaginative and impactful human beings.
-Genius 100 brings accomplished and compassionate minds together to re-imagine the future - and to implement creative initiatives to improve it.

-The organization is inspired by Albert Einstein’s words: “A new type of thinking is essential if mankind is to survive and move toward higher levels,” and it includes world renown luminaries like US Justice Ruth Bader Ginsburg, architect Frank Gehry, and conductor Zubin Mehta, all great visionaries [who] raise the bar on what is achievable within their fields.
-Collectively, in collaboration, they can make the impossible possible.
+In 2019, he was included in the Genius 100 Visions Group.

 His wife Athina Klioumi is a Greek born actress, fashion model, producer philanthropist that supports The Miami Symphony Orchestra.